tichelmorres/ignis-monitor/README-en.md

 # I.G.N.I.S. — Monitoring web application

 > **See the fire before it spreads...**
-> This repository is the monitoring frontend for **IGNIS** — an edge AI fire-detection system that forwards Pico (Raspberry Pico W / Pico 2W) inference results to a small JSON edge server.
+> This repository is the monitoring frontend for **I.G.N.I.S.** — an edge AI fire-detection system that forwards Pico (Raspberry Pico W / Pico 2W) inference results to a small JSON edge server.
 The monitoring app provides a compact, real-time dashboard, history view, and components you can drop into your own Next.js site to observe detections and get audible alerts.

 ---